 There is a saw that is so unique that it escapes the attention of many do-it-yourselfers.
-No, it's not an oscillating multi-tool or a rotary tool like a Dremel.
-It's a saw that gobbles through materials effortlessly and can perform near-magical feats such as cutting backwards and making plunge cuts.
+No, it's not an oscillating multi-tool or a rotary tool.
+It's a saw that gobbles through materials effortlessly and can perform near-magical feats such as cutting backward and making plunge cuts with perfect control.
 It is a dual blade circular saw, and once you learn about some of its stand-out features, you may be tempted to buy one.

 Dual Blade Circular Saw Features

 - Two adjacent circular blades move in opposite directions

 - A specialty tool that can be difficult to obtain

 What Is a Dual Blade Circular Saw?

 A single blade circular saw turns on a central spindle, its cutting teeth moving downward through the work material, and out again to complete the rotation.
 A single blade saw is an inspired tool that has served both professionals and do-it-yourselfers for decades.